Diamond West Midlands: Black Diamond

 In 2008, upon takeover by Rotala, Diamond started to "localise" their operations.
 In the Black Country, this meant that the brand became Black Diamond with 20 new Plaxton Centros (eight of which moved to Wessex Bus due to service cuts).
 These were new for routes 401, 402, 404, 404E and 404H.

 In 2009, Diamond launched eight more Plaxton Centro buses on route 9, these using Royale Black Diamond branding.
-Route 202 Halesowen - Bromsgrove and 4H Hayley Green - West Bromwich uses Royale Black Diamond buses.
+Route 202 Halesowen - Bromsgrove and 4H Hayley Green - West Bromwich used Royale Black Diamond buses.